What is gangrene?

 - Vascular ultrasound – to locate the site(s) of obstruction in arteries and veins.

-- Angiography – a scan using a dye to identifying type, location and extent of vascular obstruction in the affected limb.
+- Angiography – a scan using a dye to identifying the type, location and extent of vascular obstruction in the affected limb.

 - Chest Xray.

 - Magnetic resonance (MRI) – which can replace traditional angiography.

 - Computed tomography (CT) – this can reveal calcification and with contrast (dye) can reveal vascular obstruction.

 - Echocardiogram – ultrasound of the heart valves to identify a source of emboli.

 Blood tests assess blood count, kidney function, electrolytes, lipid profile, coagulation status and inflammatory markers such as D dimer and C reactive protein.

 Treatment of gangrene varies depending on location and cause but is centred around radical surgical debridement +/- amputation.
 Surgical procedures may also include:

 - Balloon catheterisation or stent

 - Antiplatelet agents, including aspirin, clopidogrel, cilostazol, and pentoxifylline